 Vehicles, including passenger cars and vans, are available for use by college staff on approved college business.
 These vehicles will be assigned on a first-come, first-served basis, except when the vehicle involved has been purchased by the motor pool to meet special needs of an individual department.

+In General.
 Vehicles, including passenger cars and vans, are available for use by the college staff on approved college business.
 These vehicles will be assigned on a first-come, first-served basis, except when the vehicle involved has been purchased by the motor pool to meet special needs of an individual department.
 In this instance, that department will have priority as much as possible.
 Vehicle scheduling may be changed by Facilities Management and Planning, in instances where this would benefit the college.
-To schedule a vehicle, email firstname.lastname@example.org or call Facilities Management and Planning (541) 463-5216, at least 24 hours in advance of a planned trip.
+Use 25Live to schedule a vehicle, at least 24 hours in advance of a planned trip.
 Departments should schedule LCC Motor Pool vehicles first before using outside sources.

-All drivers of any vehicle owned by Lane must possess a valid Oregon driver's license.
+All drivers of any vehicle owned by Lane must possess a valid driver's license from a state in the U.S.

 All Lane drivers must be certified by Facilities Management and Planning before using college vehicles.
-This certification consists of registering the driver's license with Facilities Management and Planning and a possible review of their driving record.
-The certification must be renewed at least annually.
+This certification consists of registering the driver's license with Facilities Management and Planning (FMP).
+FMP will periodically review licenses on file to ensure they remain current and valid.

 - Car and mini-van usage $.50 per actual mile driven